thorlindberg/thesis/dissertation/5-1 vocabulary-interchange.md

 </table>
 </div>

 {"fig":"relationalarrays","caption":"Multi-dimensional arrays for students and courses, connected in a multi-dimensional array through relational keys (identifiers).
-An instance in the array of connected identifiers represents the connection between student and course.
 Each student can be connected to multiple courses, but should only be connected once per course."}

 {"break":true}